VedRatan/LFX-Challenge/README.md

 ## Expected Behavior

-ConfigMap should be assigned a label **(lfx-mentorship: kyverno)** if it is created in a namespace team-* , and it should not be assigned a label **(lfx-mentorship: kyverno)** if created in any other namespace for ex: namepace default is used in this test.
+ConfigMap should be assigned a label **(lfx-mentorship: kyverno)** if it is created in a namespace: team-* , and it should not be assigned a label **(lfx-mentorship: kyverno)** if created in any other namespace for ex: namepace: default is used in this test.